Published April 4, 2022

 - Feedback Polls – add a polling box to high-traffic pages for instant feedback

 A comprehensive consumer intelligence strategy brings market research into the digital era.
-Know your customer in real-time.
-A customer intelligence platform, such as Talkwalker's Customer Data+, will help you build an online community, understand captured customer data, and build relationships with consumers on social.
+Know your customer in real time.
+A customer intelligence platform, such as Talkwalker, will help you build an online community, understand how capture customer data and integrate it into a single customer view, and build relationships with consumers on social.